 Embroidery sewing machines can add beauty and themed detail to anything you sew.
-The amount you will invest in an embroidery sewing machine has become a huge variable, costing from $300 to $8000 depending on the machine options, the software you purchase to work with designs for embroidery sewing machines and the size of the embroidery the embroidery machine is capable of stitching out.
+The amount you will invest in an embroidery sewing machine has become a huge variable, costing from $300 to $8,000, depending on the machine options, the software you purchase to work with designs for embroidery sewing machines, and the size of the embroidery that the embroidery machine is capable of stitching out.

 Embroidery Sewing Machines

-Other embroidery sewing machines, the higher end of the market, offer sewing machines that can do everything.
-They usually have a removable embroidery unit so the machine will meet any sewing need.
+Other embroidery sewing machines found at the higher end of the market offer sewing machines that can do everything.
+They usually have a removable embroidery unit, so the machine will meet any sewing need.

 Embroidery sewing machines come with hoops that attach to embroidery sewing machines.
 Hooping is putting the fabric into an embroidery sewing machine hoop.
 Stabilizing and tightness are important; unlike hand embroidery, the fabric must stay in the same position while the sewing machine embroiders the design.
 If the fabric moves, the design will not stitch out correctly.
 The border not lining up with the rest of the design is a common telltale that the fabric moved.